Grounds For An Appeal

 As a part of law enforcement, a district attorney (DA) should always uphold justice.
 But prosecutors may sometimes do unethical things, such as commenting on inadmissible evidence, purposely misstating the law, or appealing to a jury’s emotions or prejudices.
 Worst of all, prosecutors and police officers sometimes suppress or hide evidence that would benefit the defendant.

 For a successful appeal, you must demonstrate that egregious legal errors occurred at trial, and those material errors prevented you or a loved one from getting a fair trial.
-Winning St. Louis appeal attorney Nathan Swanson can help you formulate the best possible appeal.
+Winning appellate attorney Nathan Swanson can help you formulate the best possible appeal.
 Contact him today for a no-cost consultation.

 Contact Us For Help